You've decided to hold an open house. How do you effectively run an open house on your own?

 Be a Gracious Host

 Greet each guest with a smile as they enter your home.
-The key is to maintain an upbeat yet professional attitude and to give them the freedom to see the place on their own.
-Additionally:
+The key is to maintain a friendly yet professional attitude while giving them the freedom to view the place on their own.

-If you have pets, consider leaving them with a friend or a boarding house for the day.
+If you have pets, consider leaving them with a friend or a boarding facility for the day.

 Greet each guest with a smile and hand them a property sheet.